N. D. Tiwari: Early life and education

 lodged.
 Upon his release after 15 months in 1944, he enrolled at Allahabad University, where he topped the university in M.A.
 (Political Science); he continued his education with an LLB from the same university, and was elected as the President of the Students' Union of the Allahabad University in 1947.
-Meanwhile, he remained Secretary of the All India Student Congress from 1947 to 49.
+Meanwhile, he remained Secretary of the All India Student Congress from 1947 to 1949.

 Career

 Early career

 In the first election in Uttar Pradesh after the independence for the Uttar Pradesh Legislative Assembly held in 1952, he was elected from Nanital constituency and became an MLA for the first time on Praja Socialist Party ticket.
 In 1957, he was elected from the Nainital legislative constituency, and became the leader of Opposition in the Assembly.

-In 1963, he joined the Indian National Congress party, and was elected Member of the Legislative Assembly (MLA) from the Kashipur constituency in 1965 and was subsequently appointed a minister in the Government of Uttar Pradesh.
+In 1963, he joined the Indian National Congress, and was elected Member of the Legislative Assembly (MLA) from the Kashipur constituency in 1965 and was subsequently appointed a minister in the Government of Uttar Pradesh.
 After that he also remained Minister for Finance and Parliamentary Affairs in the Chaudhary Charan Singh Government (1979–1980).
 In 1968, he established Jawaharlal Nehru National Youth Centre (JNNYC), a voluntary organisation.
 He remained the first President of Indian Youth Congress from 1969 to 1971.